 With miles of beaches, wild horses, and scenic views, Assateague Island is one of the most beautiful areas to set up camp.
 But you have to come prepared with your own firewood, insect repellent, tent screens to protect from insects and wind.
 When you're not enjoying the beach, take a walk through the area, or go for a cruise on the bike trail.

 If sleeping under the stars isn’t your thing, check out Cherry Hill in College Park, MD.
 It has cottages, premium log cabins, glamping pods, and over 400 RV sites available for your use.
 And when you're not roasting marshmallows at the campsite, you can take advantage of the park's many amenities.
 We're talking hot tubs, swimming pools, mini golf, laundry, hot showers, and even an on-site cafe.

 For those of you who love water adventures, Harpers Ferry is a must.
 Plan a group kayaking, tubing, and whitewater rafting trip on the Potomac.
 And if you prefer to stay ashore, there's also zip lining.
 When it’s time to crash, head over to the Harpers Ferry Campground, where river-front cabins (you'll need to book ahead), tented and RV sites are all up for grabs.

-Just 12 miles from DC, Greenbelt Park makes for a quick retreat from the city, and with 174 campsites available for just $20 a night, it's one of the most affordable around, too.
+Just 12 miles from DC, Greenbelt Park makes for a quick retreat from the city.
+And with 174 campsites available for just $20 a night, it's one of the most affordable around, too.
 Offering nine miles of trails to explore, you can easily spend the weekend hiking through woodsy pathways and peaceful forests.
 No worries if you worked up a sweat, either.
 Hot showers are available at the camping areas.

-Get the latest news on Washington DC’s fitness scene.
+Get the latest news on ’s fitness scene.